top of page

 According to the American Cancer Society, when breast cancer is found earlier, women have a 93% (or higher) survival rate in the first five years.

-But finding it before it spreads requires close attention since many of the symptoms are invisible and not noticeable without professional screening or mammograms.
+However, finding it before it spreads requires close attention since many of the symptoms are invisible and not noticeable without professional screening or mammograms.

 There are other symptoms, however, that can be felt or observed when you are taking action about your breast health.